-6. Credit risk Appendix 2 (cont)
+6. Credit risk

-This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
+Page 13 of 14 This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.

 The Scheme is subject to credit risk because it invests in bonds and private credit via pooled funds.
 The Trustee manages its exposure to credit risk by only investing in pooled funds that have a diversified exposure to different credit issuers.